ASO for Indie developers. Part 1.

 Therefore, search engine optimization is the key to installs.
 Since we are here thinking about optimization for indie developers, this is not about large advertising budgets; therefore, focusing efforts on organic traffic is the right strategy.

-Thinking that the target audience for mobile games is all gamers is quite overconfident.
+The assumption that the target audience for mobile games is all gamers is overly confident.
 There are games where more than half of the players are women, and there are games for children, so targeting gamers in general is difficult and inefficient.
-Therefore, the first thing we go to is competitors.
+Therefore, the first thing we look at is our competitors.

-• Open sources - advertising creatives.
-We remember about the open repository from the App Store.
+- Open sources - advertising creatives.
+We remember the open repository from the App Store.
 In addition to successful and working options, we can find unsuccessful examples.
 Also, suppose we started research before developing the game (which is the most correct strategy).
-In that case, we can look at competing games' interfaces, colors, and schematic solutions and conclude in our favor.
+In that case, we can examine the interfaces, colors, and schematic solutions of competing games and conclude in our favor.

-• Social media.
+- Social media.
 Advertising and promoting games on social networks has recently become commonplace; people no longer talk about it.
-But using them to understand your target audience better and users is a must.
+However, using them to better understand your target audience and users is a must.

-The study and analysis of the behavior of mobile game users is a huge section filled with analytical data and indicators.
-Still, we will discuss something else when considering the target audience regarding game optimization.
+The study and analysis of mobile game user behavior is a vast section filled with analytical data and indicators.
+Still, we will discuss something else when considering the target audience in relation to game optimization.
 Instead, it’s about how they search for a game, what words to use to describe the search query, and what the store will show them.

-Therefore, we will direct the primary efforts in working with competitors precisely on this - how they optimized their games, how they find users, and what things we discovered we will apply in our ASO strategy.
+Therefore, we will direct our primary efforts in working with competitors precisely on this: how they optimize their games, how they find users, and what we discover we will apply in our ASO strategy.

 Any mobile app marketing effort should start with positioning our game for discovery.
 ASO plays a strategic role for Indie developers; we set ourselves the goal of maximum organic traffic with limited budgets.
-Indeed, unlike large companies, the developer relies only on his own strength, and in this case, he must master the principles of optimizing apps and games.
+Indeed, unlike large companies, the developer relies solely on their own strength, and in this case, they must master the principles of optimizing apps and games.

-If we talk about optimization, it’s worth clarifying the essential points.
+When discussing optimization, it’s worth clarifying the key points.

-3. Generation of metadata - we will use keywords on our game page on the store.
-Thus, we will draw an analogy for stores - what our game is about and for what search queries it should appear in the search results.
+- Generation of metadata - we will use keywords on our game page on the store.
+Thus, we will draw an analogy for stores - what our game is about, and for what search queries it should appear in the search results.

-4. Visual elements.
-Once the user has been able to find us, they should now want to install us.
-Our icons, screenshots, and video should convince them this is their desired game.
+- Visual elements.
+Once the user has found us, they should now want to install us.
+Our icons, screenshots, and video should convince them that this is the game they desire.

-5. Performance analysis - in addition to the release and implementation of metadata, we must understand what we ended up with.
-For what keywords and where do we appear on the app store, what is happening with our competitors, and if we have missed any exciting segment of users?
+- Performance analysis - in addition to the release and implementation of metadata, we must understand what we ended up with.
+For which keywords and on which stores do we appear?
+What is happening with our competitors, and have we missed any exciting segment of users?
 Thanks to analytics, we can easily repeat the cycle of actions from the beginning, but not from scratch, focusing on the market.

 ASOMobile and ASO Indie

-In fact, it sounds much scarier than doing it in practice.
-A whole pool of various tools and analytical platforms is on our side to make the optimization process simple, understandable, and fast.
-They also forgot to add - budgetary, which is very important within indie development.
+In fact, it sounds much scarier than it actually is in practice.
+A wide range of tools and analytical platforms is available to us, making the optimization process simple, understandable, and efficient.
+They also forgot to add 'budgetary,' which is very important within indie development.

 There is an idea for a game - PVP, post-apocalyptic world, zombies, shooter.
-This idea already consists of keywords that describe the style, type of activity, and direction in which we should move next.
-We type “zombie war” into the App Store search bar and select the game we like as an example and the basis for ASO optimization.
+This idea already incorporates keywords that describe the style, type of activity, and direction in which we should proceed next.
+We type “zombie war” into the App Store search bar and select a game as an example and the basis for ASO optimization.
 Thus, clarity and a practical approach will prevail in our case of optimizing an indie game.
 Mobile analytics offered by ASOMobile is a unique package solution for Indie developers - a plan of the same name.
-We will go through all the tools and see what we can get.
+We will review all the tools and see what we can obtain.

 We chose Zero City as the basis for the optimization example.